leonardo-0202/PCSC-Project/README.md

 The QR method only has one functionality: to find all the eigenvalues of a matrix.

 ### Error Handling
-Our code has custom error handling to make intuitive error messaging.
+Our code has custom error handling to make intuitive and adaptable error messaging.
+We created a parent Error class that handles a message and two daughter classes, ConfigError and ReaderError.

 ## Testing
 In our test suite contained in the `test` folder we focus on testing two parts of the code:
 - Reader classes
 - Solver classes

+### Reader Tests
+In the file `ReaderTests.cc` we provide a variety of tests to check whether the Reader classes generate the correct input matrix for different input types and throw exceptions when expected.
+Each test takes a configuration file located in the directory `ReaderTests` and creates the relevant Reader class.
+For problematic configurations, we test that the code throws the appropriate exception.
+Users wanting to add additional tests can add the configuration they want to test in the `ReaderTests` folder along with necessary files needed for the configuration.

+### Solver Tests
 Testing for the solvers is done in the file `SolverTests.cc`.
-The solver tests are meant for developers to use to cofirm their eigenvalue solver implementation is calculating the correct eigenvalues.
-For developers, you can easily add additional tests by including an additional matrix in the member variables of the `Matrices` class.
+The solver tests are meant for developers to use to confirm their eigenvalue solver implementation is calculating the correct eigenvalues.
+For developers, you can easily add additional tests by including additional matrices in the member variables of the `Matrices` class and adding the test configuration in the INSTANTIATE_TEST_SUITE_P class.
+The eigenvalues calculated from our solvers are compared with ComplexEigenSolver in the Eigen library.

+There are two solver suites: one for PowerBasedSolvers and one for the QR method.
+We use GoogleTest's templated TestWithParam class for both suites.
+In the PowerBasedSolver test suite our parameter is a tuple containing the matrix to test on and the complex shift to apply.
+In the QR method test suite our parameter is only the matrix to test on.
+Each suite tests whether the eigenvalues our solvers calculate and the built-in solver calculates are within a certain precision of one another.

+For both suites we use 2000 iterations and a tolerance for convergence of 1e-6 for the solvers.

 ## Code Layout
 This code can be mainly split in three parts: